AI4Bharat/indicnlp_corpus/README.md

 # <center>AI4Bharat-IndicNLP Dataset</center>

 The AI4Bharat-IndicNLP dataset is an ongoing effort to create a collection of large-scale, general-domain corpora for Indian languages.
 Currently, it contains 2.7 billion words for 10 Indian languages from two language families.
 We  share pre-trained word embeddings trained on these corpora.
 We create news article category classification datasets for 9 languages to evaluate the embeddings.
 We evaluate the IndicNLP embeddings on multiple evaluation tasks.

 You can read details regarding the corpus and other resources [HERE](ai4bharat-indicnlp-corpus-2020.pdf).

-:new: We will showcase the AI4Bharat-IndicNLP dataset at [REPL4NLP 2020](https://sites.google.com/view/repl4nlp2020/home) (collocated with ACL 2020) _(non-archival submission as extended abstract)_.
+We showcased the AI4Bharat-IndicNLP dataset at [REPL4NLP 2020](https://sites.google.com/view/repl4nlp2020/home) (collocated with ACL 2020) _(non-archival submission as extended abstract)_.
+You can see the talk here: [VIDEO](https://slideslive.com/38931238/ai4bharatindicnlp-dataset-monolingual-corpora-and-word-embeddings-for-indic-languages).

+You can use the IndicNLP corpus and embeddings for multiple Indian language tasks.
+A comprehensive list of Indian language NLP resources can be found in the [IndicNLP Catalog](https://github.com/indicnlpweb/indicnlp_catalog).
+For processing the Indian language text, you can use the [Indic NLP Library](https://github.com/anoopkunchukuttan/indic_nlp_library).

 ## Table of contents